 The graphic novels / comics featured are:

-- “Zig and Wikki in Something Ate My Homework!” by Nadja Spiegelman and Trade Loeffler (Buy local on BookShop or through Amazon)
+- ”Zig and Wikki: in Something Ate My Homework!” by Nadja Spiegelman and Trade Loeffler (Buy local on BookShop or through Amazon)

 - “Nursery Rhyme Comics” edited by Chris Duffy (excerpts read, buy local on BookShop or through Amazon)

 The book genres represented in this unit are science fiction, fantasy or folktales, mystery, and humor.
 Some of the books fall into more than one genre.
 Also, each book is part of a series that students can continue reading if they are interested.